Construction Project Management Services and Construction Books

 13/5/2018

-5 Comments
+6 Comments

 Picture

-The quality, level and type of fencing and security on a project are dictated by numerous factors, including the client’s requirements, the location of the project, existing security and fencing around the project and the level of security risk, as well as the likelihood of a member of the public having unrestricted access to the project.
+The quality, level and type of fencing and security on a construction project are dictated by numerous factors, including the client’s requirements, the location of the construction project, existing security and fencing around the project and the level of security risk, as well as the likelihood of a member of the public having unrestricted access to the project.
 In addition, local councils often have bylaws which stipulate the type of fencing or hoardings.
 These barriers may be simple fences, through to solid barriers of timber, tin, steel or even concrete.

 Many construction projects are constructed in operational facilities, close to neighboring properties or in busy public places.
 It’s necessary to erect barriers which may be needed to: